 DESCRIPTION

-The Wiggle Room is an immersive, interactive experience that transforms children's movements into digital magic.
-Developed in Unity as a centerpiece of Belfast's 2024 cultural celebrations, this innovative installation bridges the physical and virtual worlds through advanced camera tracking technology.
+The Wiggle Room is an immersive, interactive installation that transforms children’s movements into digital magic.
+Developed in Unity as part of Belfast’s 2024 cultural celebrations, the project bridged the physical and virtual worlds through advanced camera tracking technology.

-The experience invites children to step into a space where their real-world movements directly control virtual avatars within Unity, creating an intuitive and engaging interaction that feels natural and responsive.
-As users move through the physical space, they can interact with various digital objects and environments, fostering creativity and exploration through technology.
+Children were invited to step into a space where their real‑world movements directly controlled virtual avatars, creating intuitive and responsive interactions.
+As they moved through the environment, they could engage with digital objects and playful systems that encouraged creativity and exploration.

-The installation ran from September 19th through November 29th at the MAC (Metropolitan Arts Centre), providing wonder and engagement for Belfast's young visitors during this special celebration year.
+The installation ran from September 19th through to early 2025 at the MAC (Metropolitan Arts Centre), delighting young visitors and showcasing the role of technology in cultural storytelling.

 ROLE